 - a.
 Inspections that result in citations being issued for at least one of the following are considered SVEP cases: - i.
-A fatality/catastrophe inspection in which UOSH finds one or more willful or repeated violations or failure-to-abate notices based on a serious violation related to a death of an employee or three or more hospitalizations; - ii.
-An inspection in which UOSH finds two or more willful or repeated violations or failure-to-abate notices (or any combination of these violations/notices), based on high gravity serious violations related to a High-Emphasis Hazard as defined in Section XII. of OSHA Instruction CPL 02-00-149, Severe Violator Enforcement Program (SVEP), June 18, 2010; - iii.
-An inspection in which UOSH finds three or more willful or repeated violations or failure-to-abate notices (or any combination of these violations/notices), based on high gravity serious violations related to hazards due to the potential release of a highly hazardous chemical, as defined in the PSM standard; or - iv.
-All egregious (e.g., per-instance citations) enforcement actions. - b.
-In such cases, the instructions outlined in OSHA Instruction CPL 02-00-149, Severe Violator Enforcement Program (SVEP), June 18, 2010, shall be followed to ensure that the proper measures are taken regarding classification, coding and treatment of the case.
+A fatality/catastrophe inspection in which UOSH finds one or more willful or repeated violations or issues a failure-to-abate notice based on a serious violation directly related either to the death of an employee or to an incident causing three or more employee hospitalizations; - ii.
+An inspection in which UOSH finds two or more willful or repeated violations or issues failure-to-abate notices (or any combination of these violations/notices), based on high gravity serious violations; or